History

 Al Oldham becomes director

-Albert Oldham, in his teens, was impressed by Jack Murray's preaching.
-Al heard Murray speak of the Bible Conference and how he needed teens to serve on staff.
+Albert Oldham was a teenager impressed by Jack Murray's preaching.
+He heard Murray speak of the Bible Conference and his need for teens to serve on staff.
 Al volunteered in the kitchen [1] for three summers, and that decision changed his life.

-Pastor George Schmeiser from Philadelphia spoke one evening in the conference hotel's south lounge on Paul's letter to the Corinthians.
-He stressed Paul's logic: if Jesus left Heaven to come and love us, live for us, and die for us, we have no right to live for ourselves but rather for him.
-That night Al walked forward and decided to live his life for Christ.
-He changed his plan to attend law school and instead attended Wheaton College and Faith Seminary, where Jack Murray taught.
+One evening, in the conference’s south lounge, Pastor George Schmeiser from Philadelphia spoke on 2 Corinthians 5:14-21.
+He stressed Paul's logic: if Jesus left Heaven to come and love us, live for us, and die for us, we have no right to live for ourselves, but rather we should live for him.
+That night, Al walked forward and decided to live for Christ.
+He changed his plans for law school to attend Wheaton College and Faith Theological Seminary, where Jack Murray taught.
 Upon graduation, Jack asked 23-year-old Al to become his assistant director for the summer of 1951.
-Al struggled with the request, but after sincere prayer, he sensed God's direction to accept.
+Al struggled with the request, but with sincere prayer, he sensed God's direction to accept.

-Jack Murray was handling many jobs.
-He was a pastor, ran Philadelphia’s Church of the Open Door's evangelism ministry, spoke daily on the radio, taught two days a week at the seminary, and managed the staff and programs of the Bible Conference.
-After his doctor told him he was under too much pressure and needed rest, Jack resignedcoincidentally on the conference's 10th anniversary: August 1, 1951.
+Jack Murray was under much pressure: he was a pastor of the vibrant Church of the Open Door in Philadelphia, spoke daily on the radio, taught twice weekly at the seminary, and managed the conference’s staff and programs.
+After his doctor warned him he needed rest, Jack resigned—coincidentally on the conference's 10th anniversary: August 1, 1951.

 1951-1995

-Many more changes came to the conference under Al Oldham's leadership.
-With God's providence, sacrifice, and perseverance, HCBC became debt-free, and it remains so to this day.
-In addition, it changed from a summer-only camp to a year-round retreat center.
+Many changes came to the conference under Al Oldham's leadership.
+With God's providence, sacrifice, and perseverance, HCBC became debt-free as it remains today.
+In addition, it changed from a summer camp to a year-round retreat center.

-Volunteers built a small bookstore on the chapel's grounds with wood from houses ruined by the March storm of 1962.
-That bookstore was demolished and replaced by an addition to the chapel featuring the present bookstore, nursery rooms, bathrooms, and a dormitory in 1975.
-Other facility additions during this time included the indoor pool (1989), Poolside Lodge (formerly “Driftwood Lodge,” 1965), a gymnasium (1970, now The Cedars and The Avenue), and dining room additions (1975).
+Volunteers built a small bookstore outside the chapel with wood from houses ruined by the March storm of 1962.
+That bookstore was later replaced by an addition to the chapel featuring a bookstore, nursery rooms, and a dormitory in 1975.
+Other facility additions included the indoor pool (1989), Poolside Lodge (formerly “Driftwood Lodge,” 1965), a gymnasium (1970, now The Cedars and The Avenue), and dining room additions (1975).

-Al's wife, Dorothy, continued Eleanor Murray's tradition by directing the staff choir and delighted visitors with beautiful violin music.
-Dorothy also sewed the staff girls' uniforms.
+Al's wife, Dorothy, continued Eleanor Murray's tradition by directing the staff choir and delighted visitors with her beautiful violin.
+Dorothy also sewed the staff girls' dresses.
 Throughout the years, all of Al and Dorothy’s children have worked at the conference.

 Al resigned as director in 1995 and continued to serve on the Board for the rest of his life.